 Microsoft's Visual Studio for database professionals was originally designed to fill a gap in database development by providing features for managing lifecycles as well as tools for collaboration and testing.
-The company recently released Visual Studio Team System 2008 Database Edition
+The company recently released Visual Studio Team System 2008 Database Edition (VSDB), and many of its features can usually only be found only in third-party programs -- or database developers, including myself, have created them.
+Let's take a look at what's new in the most recent version of Visual Studio Team System.

 The features in Visual Studio Team System 2008 Database Edition are designed around typical database development tasks.
 The first step is to import your new schema into the project from a script file or target database.
 VSDB then parses the script file or reverse-engineers the database and saves the database schema in multiple SQL files.
 These files are saved at a granular level: Each table, index, primary key, foreign key, constraint, etc., is saved in a separate file.